ThreeX23/NNCV/Final assignment delivery/README.md

 The codes have not been altered to run on their own, they have kept the same formatting as was meant for the project.

 To run the code:
 Paste the required model from the models map into the model.py file.
 Attach the path to the model, do not train the models, just evaluate.
+The data has not been put on the repository due to the sheer size of the file.

 My codalab username Dennis200: mail: d.a.d.hollander@student.tue.nl